tkshehan/tibet-riichi/README.md

 # tibet-riichi
-The start to a mahjong teaching tool.
-For now: dealing and hand scoring algorithms
+The start to a mahjong teaching web-app.
+For now: dealing and hand scoring algorithms.